 1. Italy is a very young country

 It sounds weird, doesn’t it?
-The Romans one of the ancient world’s greatest civilisations, one of the strongest military powers, equally important civilisations thriving even before the Romans, such as the Etruscans, and yet Italy became a unified country only 155 years ago, officially on March 17th 1861.
-Before that, it was a collection of small states, powerful city-states and kingdoms with their own rules and rulers.
+The Romans one of the ancient world’s greatest civilizations, one of the strongest military powers, equally important civilizations thriving even before the Romans, such as the Etruscans, and yet Italy became a unified country only 155 years ago, officially on March 17th, 1861.
+Before that, it was a collection of small states, powerful city-states, and kingdoms with their own rules and rulers.

 2. Every region is like a small country

-This is directly linked to the point above and one of the very important things you should know before you travel to Italy in order to understand how to better enjoy the country.
+This is directly linked to the point above and one of the very important things to know when traveling to Italy in order to understand how to better enjoy the country.
 Since Italy was a collection of small countries, in fact, it goes without saying that every region has its own language, gastronomy, culture, traditions, festivals, its own history even.
 This is what makes Italy an unlimited bucket list of places to see, things to do, sites to visit, cultures to explore.
 The island of Sardinia, for example, not only is different from all the other Italian regions, but it’s also a very diverse reality where every single town is a microcosm in itself, even nearby villages have different dishes, dialects, even different traditional clothes.